libdriver/ads1115/CONTRIBUTING.md

        )
    ```

-10. The static library needs to set the version number, add _static at the end of the generation, and finally use the renaming function to name it.
+10. The static library needs to set the version number, add "_static" at the end of the generation, and finally use the renaming function to name it.

     ```cmake
     # enable output as a static library